tox-rs/tox-human/src/groupchat_packets.md

 When a peer receives this packet then:

-- delete peer number from group
+- delete peer number from conference
-    - if connection status is (`disconnected` or `connecting` or `manually disconnected`) and private group then
+    - if connection status is (`disconnected` or `connecting` or `manually disconnected`) and private conference then
         - return error.
     - if connection is handshaked but not confirmed then
         - copy PK of peer to confirmed peers list.
     - if connection is confirmed then
         - call callback to notify deleting peer to client.
     - delete tcp connection.
-    - clean up peer info in group.
+    - clean up peer info in conference.
     - decrease number of peers.

 ##### Remove peer